Mathematics & Double Mathematics

 After gaining a First Class Honours Degree in Mathematics at Bristol University, Mr Elston taught at Sevenoaks School for three years before joining Charterhouse.
 He took over as Head of Department in 1986 and since then has overseen numerous changes to the Mathematics curriculum.
 He also writes the school timetable and manages the options system as well as being a tutor in Girdlestoneites.

 Mr James Silvester BSc, PGCE - Head of Under School Mathematics

 Graduating from The University of Exeter with First Class Honours in Mathematics, Statistics and Operational Research, Mr Silvester has been a member of the Charterhouse Mathematics Department since 2007.
-He started his role as Head of Under School Mathematics and is charge of the curriculum up to and including IGCSE.
-He has experience of delivering the IGCSE, Pre-U and IB Mathematics Curriculum across all age levels and abilities.
+He is Head of Under School Mathematics and is charge of the curriculum up to and including IGCSE.
+He has experience of delivering the IGCSE, A-Level, Pre-U and IB Mathematics Curriculum across all age levels and abilities.
 In the Specialists, he has taken a lead on teaching the IB Mathematical Studies course since its inception at Charterhouse in 2010, as well as teaching the statistics components of the Pre-U Further Mathematics course.

 A talented sportsman, Mr Silvester represents Great Britain in Racketlon and has competed at both the European and World Championships.
 Notable successes include winning silver in the European Team Championships in Prague, Czech Republic before winning gold in the World Team Championships in Copenhagen, Denmark as well as a World Tour Title in Riga, Latvia.
 He continues to travel regularly around Europe to compete.
 He plays county tennis for Buckinghamshire and competes in the national tennis leagues in both Great Britain and France.

-Pastorally, he has been Master of the Removes and Assistant Housemaster of Fletcherites for five years, and currently he is the Assistant Housemaster of Hodgsonites.
+Pastorally, he has been Master of the Removes and an Assistant Housemaster in both Fletcherites and Hodgsonites for 8 years.

 Miss Louise Batty, BSc